Hasuzawa/aws-projects/aws/06-dynamo-db/README.md

 ## Global table

-global tables allow multiple tables with same name in different region. updates to one table propogate to other tables.
+global tables allow multiple tables with same name in different region.
+CRUD operations on any one table propogate to other tables.

 ## DAX